 On February 3, 2020, the Company sold certain of its assets related to its Connected Care Business (see Note 4).

-The sales will enable the Company to focus on its core competencies of genomic sequencing, clinical decision support, and payer engagement.
+These divestitures will enable the Company to focus on its core competencies of genomic sequencing, clinical decision support, payer engagement, and data analytics.